7-AM/matanza/README.md

 Matanza minifies your html files to whatever directory you want, without applying concatination to a single file.

-Matanza is a simple tool that grabs all the your html and minify it to a wherever you want without concatenation.

 ### Usage:

 Install Matanza: